 Stroke Prevention in Patients with Atrial Fibrillation:

-Rivaroxaban is an oral anticoagulant that was discovered in Bayer HealthCare’s Wuppertal laboratories in Germany, and is being jointly developed by Bayer HealthCare and Janssen Research & Development, L.L.C.
-It has a rapid onset of action with a predictable dose response and high bioavailability, no requirement for routine coagulation monitoring or regular renal monitoring, and a limited potential for food and drug interactions.
+Rivaroxaban is an oral anticoagulant that was discovered in Bayer HealthCare’s Wuppertal laboratories in Germany, and is being jointly developed by Bayer HealthCare and Johnson & Johnson Pharmaceutical Research & Development, L.L.C.
+It has a rapid onset of action with a predictable dose response and high bioavailability, no requirement for coagulation monitoring, and a limited potential for food and drug interactions.

 About Bayer HealthCare